fundamentals Office 365 Tips and Tricks

-The usage of Microsoft Teams and M365 productivity suite has more than doubled over the past couple of years, and now, that the dust of rapid digitization has settled, many organizations are asking themselves – what does our adoption actually look like, and are we getting the return on our investment in the collaboration tools?
+The usage of Microsoft Teams and the M365 productivity suite has more than doubled over the past couple of years.
+Now, that the dust of rapid digitization has settled, many organizations are asking themselves – what does our adoption actually look like, and are we getting the return on our investment in the collaboration tools?

-Microsoft Admin Centre offers mountains of data, some of which can help you craft a story around the usage and adoption of M365 tools across your organization, but there is one tool which many are still not aware of – Microsoft 365 Adoption Score.
+Microsoft 365 Admin Centre offers mountains of data, some of which can help you craft a story around the usage and adoption of M365 tools across your organization.
+There is one tool that many are still not aware of – Microsoft 365 Adoption Score.

 What is Microsoft 365 Adoption Score